Give your kitchen a quick refresh with this easy tutorial for How to Caulk A Kitchen Counter.

 What Kind of Caulk do you use for Countertops

 Pick a sealant color that will either match the grout OR blend into the counter top color.
-Wipe away all excess before drying for the best finish.
+I usually go for white caulk on white counters.
+And clear caulk on darker counter tops.

 What I Used to Caulk our Kitchen Backsplash and Counter